RefinePro/OpenRefine_Docker/README.md

 * Build the container: `docker build . -t docker-openrefine:1.0`
 * Run the container: `docker run --network host docker-openrefine:1.0`
     * You can define a volume to persist the OpenRefine Workspace with: `docker run --network host -v /home/USER/docker-openrefine/data:/or/data docker-openrefine:1.0`
+    * For Mac and Windows network mode `--network host` is not supported.
+Run with `docker run -p 3333:3333 docker-openrefine:1.0`
 * Open http://127.0.0.1:3333 in your browser
 * Stop the container with `ctrl + c` in the terminal that is running `docker run...`